E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ### R0 Routing

-R0 uses a default route through R1 as its preferred path.
+R0 uses a default route through R1 as the preferred path.

-A second default route through R2 uses a higher administrative distance, making it a floating static route.
-This route becomes active only when the preferred route through R1 is unavailable.
+A second default route goes through R2.
+It uses a higher administrative distance, making it a floating static route.
+It becomes active only if the preferred route fails.

 ```cisco
 ip route 0.0.0.0 0.0.0.0 10.0.0.2
 ip route 0.0.0.0 0.0.0.0 10.0.0.6 10
 ```

-R0 also uses a more-specific route to reach the loopback network on R2.
+R0 also has a specific route to the test network on R2.

 ```cisco
 ip route 198.51.100.0 255.255.255.0 10.0.0.6
 ```

-The route to `198.51.100.0/24` is selected instead of the default route because it is the longer and more-specific prefix.
+The specific route is chosen instead of the default route because it is the longer match.

 ---

 ### R1 Routing

-R1 uses the direct connection to R0 as its preferred route to the Site 1 LAN.
+R1 uses the direct link to R0 as the preferred path to the Site 1 LAN.

-A second route through R2 uses a higher administrative distance and provides a backup path.
+A floating static route through R2 provides a backup path.

 ```cisco
 ip route 192.168.10.0 255.255.255.0 10.0.0.1
 ip route 192.168.10.0 255.255.255.0 10.0.0.10 10
 ```

-R1 reaches the loopback network directly through R2.
+R1 also uses R2 to reach the test network.

 ```cisco
 ip route 198.51.100.0 255.255.255.0 10.0.0.10